 For this spicy kani cucumber salad recipe, it’s best to use imitation crab vs real crab.
 The imitation crab is easy to work with and pull apart.
 Simply unroll the crab and peel it into long thin strands.
 The thinner the better.
 The long thins strands of imitation crab are a signature ingredient in the kani salad.

 Also, you will need to use a julienne peeler for the cucumber.
 This will give you the long signature strands.
 Simply wash the cucumber, dry it and begin to peel.
 Once you start to get close to the center, turn the cucumber and begin peeling a new side.
 You do not want to peel into the core of the cucumber.
 It gets too soft and watery.
 Place the long strands on a paper towel to press out any excess moisture.

 Often times you will see kani salad topped with tobiko and tempura flakes.
 Tobiko is a form of flying fish roe or fish eggs.
 They are very small but very flavorful.
 Since these ingredients can be hard to come by, I topped mine with toasted sesame seeds and crushed peanuts for a little crunch.
 It’s beyond delicious.
 You can even add a touch of salt if you desire.
-However, I encourage you to try this salad with tobiko and tempura flakes if you ever have the opportunity.
+However, I encourage you to try this creamy crab salad recipe with tobiko and tempura flakes if you ever have the opportunity.